 How do you determine which situations are most appropriate for a given leadership style?
 How does a leader's style mesh with participants' roles and abilities?
-These are difficult questions to answer but are key in excellent, flexible leadership.
-We can make a few suggestions based on of different examples situations.
+These are difficult questions to answer but are key excellent, flexible in leadership.
+We can make a few suggestions based on examples of different situations.
 You will notice objective hazards and participant skill levels are critical - the greater the risk, the more forceful or decisive your leadership style will most likely need to be.
 However, because each group is different, the same style won't always work in seemingly similar situations.